osegbotonie/enterprise-m365-administration-lab/docs/09-conditional-access-architecture.md

 ## 1. Overview

-Conditional Access is a policy-based access control capability that evaluates contextual signals before determining whether a user should be allowed to access organizational resources.
+Conditional Access is a policy-based access control capability that evaluates the context of an access request before determining whether access should be granted.

-Rather than relying solely on a username and password, Conditional Access enables the organization to make access decisions based on the circumstances surrounding each sign-in attempt.
+Rather than relying solely on a username and password, Conditional Access enables the organization to evaluate additional signals associated with a sign-in attempt and apply appropriate security controls.

-The Microsoft 365 environment of Tonie-Osegbo Technologies Limited should consider signals such as:
+For Tonie-Osegbo Technologies Limited, Conditional Access should consider signals such as:

-* User identity.
+* User identity and group membership.
 * User risk.
 * Sign-in risk.
-* Device status.
+* Device state and compliance.
 * Application being accessed.
-* Sign-in location.
+* Sign-in location and network context.
-* Authentication method and strength.
+* Authentication method and authentication strength.
-* Access requirements.
+* Session context.
-* Other relevant security signals.
+* Other relevant identity and security signals.

-The outcome of the evaluation may be to:
+Based on the conditions evaluated, the organization may:

 * Allow access.
-* Require additional authentication.
+* Require multifactor authentication.
+* Require a specific authentication strength.
 * Require a compliant device.
-* Require a specific authentication strength.
+* Require additional remediation.
+* Apply session controls.
 * Block access.
-* Require the user to remediate a security risk.

-The objective is to ensure that access decisions are appropriate to the security context of each request.
+The objective is not to apply the same control to every access request.
+The objective is to apply controls that are appropriate to the security context and business sensitivity of each request.

 ---

 ## 2. Conditional Access Decision Model

-The general decision model is:
+The general access decision process is:

 ```text
 User